intermine/im-docs/docs/system-requirements/software/perl.rst

   $ cpan -f Module::Name

-If you have not set the sudo option in the CPAN configuration,Add sudo before the CPAN command, like:
+If you have not set the sudo option in the CPAN configuration, Add sudo before the CPAN command, like:

 .. code-block:: bash